MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- What Images are More Memorable to Machines? [[paper]](https://arxiv.org/abs/2211.07625) [[code]](https://github.com/JunlinHan/MachineMem)
+  - Junlin Han, Huangying Zhan, Jie Hong, Pengfei Fang, Hongdong Li, Lars Petersson, Ian Reid.
+  - Key Word: Self-Supervised Memorization Quantification.
+  - <details><summary>Digest</summary> This paper studies the problem of measuring and predicting how memorable an image is to pattern recognition machines, as a path to explore machine intelligence.
+Firstly, we propose a self-supervised machine memory quantification pipeline, dubbed ``MachineMem measurer'', to collect machine memorability scores of images.
+Similar to humans, machines also tend to memorize certain kinds of images, whereas the types of images that machines and humans memorialize are different.

 - Harmonizing the object recognition strategies of deep neural networks with humans. [[paper]](https://arxiv.org/abs/2211.04533) [[code]](https://serre-lab.github.io/Harmonization/)
   - Thomas Fel, Ivan Felipe, Drew Linsley, Thomas Serre.
   - Key Word: Interpretation; Neural Harmonizer; Psychophysics.